tedneward/Research/content/distribution/index.md

 * [dancres.github.io](https://dancres.github.io/Pages/)
 * ["How we built r/Place"](https://www.redditinc.com/blog/how-we-built-rplace): Place was a project by Reddit where users could place a single colored tile on a collaborative canvas every few minutes.
 Each tile placed was relayed to observers in real-time.
 This article discusses how multiple engineering teams worked together to create Place.
 * ["Goodbye Microservices: From 100s of problem children to 1 superstar"](https://segment.com/blog/goodbye-microservices/)
+* ["Clocks and Causality -- Ordering Events in Distributed Systems"](https://www.exhypothesi.com/clocks-and-causality/): *In distributed systems, logical clocks play a key role in the ordering of system events.
+What are the various logical clock designs, and how do they help with event ordering?
+This article answers these questions.*

 ### Distributed systems patterns